Non-congruence of homology Veech groups in genus two: The Special Linear Group over square quadratic orders

 We now state a lemma about the indexes of these inclusions.
-For the proofs we refer the reader to \cite{Kil08} or \cite{Wei08}. \begin{lem} Let $\mathfrak{a} \subset \OD$ be an ideal of finite norm. \begin{itemize} \item[(i)]Then holds, where $P^1(\cdot)$ denotes the projective space of dimension one. \item[(ii)]We have \item[(iii)]We have where $\phi^D(\cdot)$ is the generalized Euler totient function, i.e. it counts the number of units in $\OD/\mathfrak{a}$. \end{itemize} \end{lem}
+For the proofs we refer the reader to \cite{Kil08} or \cite{Wei08}. \begin{lem} Let $\mathfrak{a} \subset \OD$ be a regular ideal of finite norm. \begin{itemize} \item[(i)] We have where $P^1(\cdot)$ denotes the projective space of dimension one. \item[(ii)]We have \item[(iii)]We have where $\phi^D(\cdot)$ is the generalized Euler totient function, i.e. it counts the number of units in $\OD/\mathfrak{a}$. \end{itemize} \end{lem}

-What is left to do is to calculate the number of elements of the projective space and the number of units.
-We start with two special cases and then deduce from them the general formula.
-First let $N \in \OD$ be an arbitrary element with $(\N(N),d)=1$.
-Then Theorem~\ref{thm:ramification_of_primes} implies that the quotient $\OD/N\OD$ completely splits into groups of prime order.
-Therefore we get (compare \cite[Chapter~1.3]{Wei12})
+What is left to do is to calculate the number of elements of the projective space and the number of units. \begin{lem} Let $\mathfrak{a} \subset \OD$ be a regular ideal of finite norm.
+Then

 and